 Rights Holders in the large pelagic longline fishery are required to complete daily logs of catches, specifying catch locations, number of hooks, time of setting and hauling, bait used, number and estimated weight of retained species, and data on bycatch.
 The fishery operates extensively within the South African EEZ, primarily along the continental shelf break and into deeper waters.
-The recent spatial distribution of catch (2017 to 2019) in relation to the Reconnaissance Permit area is shown in Figure 70.
-Over this period, an average of 423 lines per year were set within the area yielding 579 tons of catch.
-This is equivalent to 10.29% of the overall effort and 8.1% of the total catch reported by the sector at a national scale.
+Fishing effort in relation to the Survey area and proposed 3D seismic survey area is shown in Figure 51.
+Over the period 2017 to 2019, an average of 130 lines per year were set within the Reconnaissance Permit application area yielding 155 tons of catch.
+This is equivalent to 3.2% of the overall effort and 2.2% of the total catch reported by the sector.
+The Reconnaissance Permit application area is located offshore of the shelf break, and high levels of pelagic longline fishing effort may be expected eastward of the proposed survey area (especially during inshore survey line changes).